coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacv:: elim @term using @term
 .. tacv:: elim @term using @term with @bindings_list

-   Allows the user to give explicitly an elimination predicate :n:`@term` that is not the standard one for the underlying inductive type of :n:`@term`.
+   Allows the user to give explicitly an induction principle :n:`@term` that is not the standard one for the underlying inductive type of :n:`@term`.
 The :n:`@bindings_list` clause allows instantiating premises of the type of :n:`@term`.